How to automate closed-loop hardware optimization

 Select and initialize the optimizer

-Create an object with the optimizer that you want to use, passing any necessary configuration for it.
-Details of all available Boulder Opal automated optimizers are available in our closed-loop optimization toolkit documentation.
+Create an object with the optimizer that you want to use, passing the optimizable parameter bounds and any necessary configuration for it.
+Details of all available Boulder Opal automated optimizers are available in the closed-loop optimization reference documentation.

 3. Execute optimization

-Provide to the qctrl.closed_loop.optimize function with the cost_function that you defined, the initial_test_parameters, the optimizer that you want to use, and the bounds for each parameter.
-The function will iterate calling the cost function and generating new test points to explore the parameter landscape until any of the convergence criteria are met.
+If you can define the interface with your experimental apparatus as a cost function which takes a set of parameters (as a NumPy array of shape (test_point_count, parameter_count)) and returns the associated cost of each set (as a 1D NumPy array of length test_point_count), you can use boulderopal.closed_loop.optimize to easily set up and run the whole optimization.
+Provide it with the cost_function that you defined, the initial_parameters, and the optimizer that you want to use.
+The function will start an iteration cycle, calling the cost function and generating new test points to explore the parameter landscape until any of the convergence criteria are met.

 import numpy as np

-Example: Designing an optimal control for a qubit subject to unknown control operators using Gaussian processes
+Example: Designing an optimal control for a qubit subject to unknown control operators with an automated closed-loop optimization

 Consider a qubit whose precise Hamiltonian is unknown to you.
 Specifically, suppose that you want to create an optimized X gate but your Hamiltonian contains unknown terms: